 Android supports NFC card emulation with a secure element for off-host card emulation but it's possible that the preferred payment service specified in the Tap & pay setting isn't synchronized with the app in the secure element.

-Android 11 addresses this issue with off-host payment synchronization, a mechanism that allows you to synchronize the payment configuration in Tap & pay, the routing configuration on the contactless front-end (CLF), and the app-selected state in the secure element.
+Android 11 addresses this issue with off-host payment synchronization, a mechanism that lets you synchronize the payment configuration in Tap & pay, the routing configuration on the contactless front-end (CLF), and the app-selected state in the secure element.